datacenter/ignite-DEPRECATED/docs/README.md

 ######Number of lines to display in logs
         LOG_LINE_COUNT - POAP Logs for a switch can be accessed through Ignite UI.
 This parameter sets the limit on logs to be displayed in the UI.

+######Relative path setting for apache2 hosting
+        PROJECT_DIR - If Ignite is hosted using apache2 make sure that this variable contains the relative path to Ignite's manage.py(~ignite/) from default directory of apache2(var/www/).
+For instance if Ignite is cloned inside /var/www/, this variable should be set to 'ignite'.

 ######RabbitMQ Settings
 **Note** Leave these parameter to default if there are no specific requirements.